godofgeeks23/gemini-engine/README.md

-# Gemini 1.5 Flash Key-Rotation Example
+# Gemini Content (Text/Image) Generation with Auto-Rotation

 This project demonstrates how to interact with the [Google Generative AI Node.js library](https://www.npmjs.com/package/@google/generative-ai) while automatically rotating through multiple Gemini API keys (for example, in case of usage limits or other errors).
 If a key fails, the script will try the next key, and so on, until it either succeeds or exhausts all keys.